geopm/geopm/integration/apps/amg/README.md

 - "The default problem is a Laplace type problem on an unstructured domain with various jumps and an anisotropy in one part."

+### GEOPM Opportunity

+This application may expose work imbalance across ranks, and appears to be capable of drawing near TDP on Xeon platforms.

 ### Versions available:

-- The version of posted to the CORAL-2 benchmark website is curently one patch behind the github repository: https://asc.llnl.gov/sites/asc/files/2020-09/amg-master-5.zip
+- The version of posted to the CORAL-2 benchmark website is currently one patch behind the github repository: https://asc.llnl.gov/sites/asc/files/2020-09/amg-master-5.zip